-In my early career, in attempting to make the acquaintance of these formidable reptiles, and, after much labour, succeeded.
+The my early career, in attempting to make the acquaintance of these formidable reptiles, and, after much labour, succeeded.

 No one would help me in procuring a bis-cobra, and my servants repeatedly warned me against the risk and madness of the attempt.
-At one time I had engaged the services of a savage woodsman in collecting birds' eggs, and to him I, one day, applied for a bis-cobra, but he at first refused, and it was only the promise of large bakhsheesh that ultimately induced him to minimize the accurate the appeared carrying promise his assistance.
+At one time I had engaged the services of a savage woodsman in collecting birds' eggs, and to him I, one day, applied for a bis-cobra, but he at first refused, and it was only the promise of large bakhsheesh that ultimately induced him to the bis script and the strength of the services promise his assistance.
 After several days he appeared carrying an earthen pot at the end of a long bamboo, and meeting me, whispered mysteriously in my ear "Sahib! bis-cobra!"
-Glad of whispered hysteriously in my ear "Santo's discorra?"
-Guid of the news, I summoned my servants, who, when they heard the reason of the summons, reluctantly formed a distant semi-circle.
+Glad of the news, I summoned my servants, who, when they heard the reason of the summons, reluctantly formed a distant semicircle.
 The pasee cautiously put down the pot and also retired to a distance.
 In no way dismayed, I approached the pot, removed the dirty rag around its mouth and looked in.
-As ex-pected, I found a beautiful brown and yellow lizard, freely under in its fear a forked anying the provided the pot, protruding in its fear a forked anguine tongue, and anxious to escape.
-On taking it up it seized my hand with its delicate teeth, and in this position I held it up to the horror-stricken servants who exclaimed in fear "Sahib! sahib! chör do, phenk do (Master ! master ! let (it) go, throw (it) away)."
+As expected, I found a beautiful brown and yellow lizard, freely protruding in its fear a forked anguine tongue, and anxious to escape.
+On taking it up it seized my hand with its delicate teeth, and in this position I held it up to the horror-stricken servants who exclaimed in fear "Sahib! sahib! chör do, phenk do (Master! master! let (it) go, throw (it) away)."
 Then, on my declining to do either, they, like the barbarians of old, waited anxiously to see whether I "should have swollen or fallen down dead suddenly," and, seeing no harm, they quietly dispersed.

-My adventure with the goh-samp was unsought and equally satisfactory.
+My adventure with the goh-samp was unsought and equally